Module tf.advanced.tables

 from ..core.text import DEFAULT_FORMAT

-from .helpers import RESULT
+from .helpers import getHeaders, RESULT

 from .display import plain, plainTuple, pretty, prettyTuple